DarkArc/haxing.ninja/content/markdown-pages/about/index.md

 ### Linux

-I started using Linux as my primary operating system early 2013.
+I started using Linux as my primary operating system in early 2013.
 For various reasons, I briefly had to go back to Windows for about a year, before returning to Linux, and removing Windows from my computers in 2014.
 I'm a huge fan of both [GNOME](http://gnome.org) and [KDE](http://kde.org)